top of page

 Fellow patient: I can see by your big feathered hat you’re an Englishman

-B: I like your hearty English commonness fellow patient - tell me - do you long for smoky towns and cloudy skies?
+B: Fellow patient - tell me - do you long for smoky towns and cloudy skies?

-B: Ha! well said my friend (B is overcome with emotion) In truth - a femme fatale of my late acquaintance hath betrayed me - me! ever a friend of beauty in distress!
+B(is overcome with emotion): In truth - an overly interesting lady of my late acquaintance hath betrayed me - me! - ever a friend of beauty in distress!

-Fellow patient: There are fine women in Malta - when you are cured of this constantly recurring illness you may partake of their charms
+Fellow patient: Don't mind that - there are fine women in Malta - when you are cured of this constantly recurring illness you may partake of their charms - if you're ready with the largesse (grins)

-B: My friend Hoppner informed me she had departed ‘ere I set out - and he would have no reason to lie - he’s quite an accomplished purveyor of gossip
+B: My friend Hoppner informed me she had departed ‘ere I set out - and he would have no reason to lie - he’s quite an accomplished purveyor of reliable rumours

 B(taken somewhat aback): What? you impertinent scoundrel!! - I’ll not offend you with words uncivil - and wish thee rudely at the Devil!! (points towards door)